 Family, friends or work colleagues may appreciate knowing basic seizure first aid so they can help and support you or someone they care for during and after a seizure and keep them safe.

 Have a look at the following simple step by step guide to help someone who has a tonic-clonic seizure.
-For more information on how to help someone with a different type of seizure, check out our First aid for seizures factsheet.
+For more information on how to help someone with a different type of seizure, check out our First Aid for Seizures factsheet.

 How to help someone having a tonic-clonic seizure